-Europeans understand clearer than Americans that "deregulation" is a emphemism for "laissez-faire," a term descredited in America both by 19th century robber barons and by its French linguistic roots.
-"Deregulation," on the other hand, has a more benign sound, since an aversion to the heavy hand of government regulation has been а theme on which wide part of the American political spectrum can agree as a general proposition, though rarely in a concrete case.
-In America, the accelerated penetration of electronic technology in the telecommunications sector coincided and interacted with an intellectual and political move towards laissez-faire in general.
-In Europe, the new technology is similarly available, but the ideological receptivity new institutional arrangements is very different.
-To most Europeans, the clear trend of economic history has been towards increased forms of public control.
-The political left took the scientific inevitability of this progressive trend as dogma; the conservative right, though parts of it were fighting bitterly against public control, was long in doubt of its own long term prospects in stemming the trend.
-Joseph Schumpter, who expressed this pessimism, saw capitalism in a no-win situation: even where it was economically successful, it undermined in the process of its own foundations and was doomed.
-The American history experience, for a long time, followed the expected path from relatively unbridled laissez-fair capitalism, to the regulation of monopolies in the Progressive Era, to the New Deal regulatory system which steadily if unspectacularly expanded in the three decades following World War II.
-The unusual aspect of recent developments regulatory policy is their reversal in of this historical trend.
-They must be viewed as more than a course correction to offset some bureaucratic excesses; nor can they be properly understood as merely a pro-business restoration; nor as a mere political fashion, induced by post Vietnam and Watergate disillusionment with government.
-The American turn towards laissez-faire is a more fundamental movement, based on the intellectual acceptance of ideas critical of the ability and desirability of governmental interference in the private and economic spheres, ideas that have been embraced -- openly or unacknowledged -by large parts of the intelligentsia, the Middle Class, the post-war babyboom generation that is rising in all institutions, and of course by those economic interets who stood to gain -which did not include the traditional mainstay firms of the telecommunications industry.
+Europeans understand clearer than Americans that "deregulation" i emphemism for "laissez-faire," a descredited in America both by term century robber barons and by its French linguistic roots.
+"Deregulation," the other hand, has a more benign sound, since an aversion to the heavy hand of government regulation has theme on which wide part of the American political spectrum can agree as a general proposition, though rarely in a concrete case.
+In America. accelerated penetration of electronic technology in the telecommunications sector coincided and interacted with an intellectual and political move towards laissez-faire in general.
+In Europe, new technology is similarly the ideological but the available, institutional receptivity new · arrangements is very different. most Europeans, the clear trend towards history has been economic increased forms of public control.
+The political left took the scientific inevitability of this progressive trend the conservative right, as dogma; parts of it were fighting though bitterly against public control, was long in doubt of its own long term in stemming the trend. prospects Joseph Schumpter, who expressed this pessimism, saw capitalism in a no-win it even where situation: economically successful, it undermined in the process of its own foundations and was doomed.
+The American history experience, for a long time, followed expected path from relatively unbridled laissez-fair capitalism, the regulation of monopolies in the Progressive Era, to the New Deal regulatory system which steadily if unspectacularly expanded in the three decades following World War II. aspect of recent developments unusual regulatory policy is their reversal of this historical trend.
+They must be viewed as more than a course correction to offset some bureaucratic excesses: nor can they be properly understood as merely a pro-business restoration; nor as a mere political fashion, induced by post Vietnam and Waterqate disillusionment with government.
+American turn towards laissez-faire is a more fundamental movement, based on intellectual acceptance of ideas critical ٥f the ability and desirability οf governmental interference in the private and ideas that have been economic spheres, embraced -- openly or unacknowledged -by large parts of the intelligentsia, the Middle Class, the post-war babyboom generation that is rising in all institutions, and of course by those economic interets who stood to gain -which did not include the traditional mainstay firms the telecommunications industry.